 A 1.5-mile hike to a hidden cove is the appeal behind one of Big Sur’s favorite easy hikes.

 Technically a part of Julia Pfeiffer Burns State Park, you access the trailhead to Partington Cove 2 miles north of the main park entrance.
 The turnoff location used to be trickier to find, but now you can pull it up on Google maps (if you have service!).
-When you reach the turnout on the oceanside of Highway 1, you will see a gate and a steep dirt road that leads toward the water and forest below.
+When you reach the turnout on the ocean side of Highway 1, you will see a gate and a steep dirt road that leads toward the water and forest below.
 This is the path you will take to the cove.

 As you get closer to the water, you’ll come to a junction.
 Veer left to continue to the cove.
-You reach a bridge which then takes you to the 60-foot tunnel built for John Partington in the 1880s.
+You reach a bridge that then takes you to the 60-foot tunnel built for John Partington in the 1880s.
 He used the tunnel to transport oak from the mountains to ships moored in the cove on the other side.
 Rumor has it that the cove was also used by smugglers and bootleggers in the twentieth century.

 On the other side of the tunnel, you’ll reach the cove, beloved for its crystal clear blue-green water.
 It’s so clean that you can see the kelp forest growing below.
 Head out to the bench, sit back, relax, and enjoy the view!